Skip to main content

 What you need

-That’s it.
-Bluesky’s AppView indexes Standard.site records from the firehose and matches them to post links by URL.
+Either way, Bluesky’s AppView indexes these records from the firehose and matches them to post links by URL.
+It never loads your website.
 See the matching logic in packages/bsky/src/util/standard-site.ts.
-When a post links to a URL matching the url field of an indexed publication, the card renders.

 No need to change DNS settings or place any /.well-known/ files.